iamashish121/dev-cv/README.md

 7. **Contact** module is basically a footer showing the dev's picture and contact links.

 # How to Use
-From your command line, first clone Simplefolio:
+From your command line, first clone dev-cv:
 ```
 # Clone the repository
 $ git clone https://github.com/iamashish121/dev-cv.git